alv-david/security-listener/README.md

 # main-features

     DNS Bruteforcer: discover subdomains of an main web application - passive or aggressive scanning DNS analyzer: see DNS data based on public informations and enumerate possible vulnerabilities (like DNS poisoning and zone transfer)
-HTTP Headers: enumerate which HTTP Headers are activated on the web application server
+    HTTP Headers: enumerate which HTTP Headers are activated on the web application server Vulnerability Scanner: find possible vulnerable points at your web application

 # vulnerability-enum